- Where you can study

 Through history, we can understand our past, explain our present and be better equipped to predict the future.
 There are lots of choices - pick what interests you.

 Shape your graduate certificate around your interests.
-You can study one particular area, such as New Zealand and the Pacific, or a particular era, such as the medieval period or the 20th century.
+You can study 1 particular area, such as New Zealand and the Pacific, or a particular era, such as the medieval period or the 20th century.
 You could focus on some themes, such as politics, social history.
 Or you could explore your own particular interests.

 Relevant to the past, present and future of New Zealand